 Lesson #2 – “Never be the brightest person in a room”

-In the face of today’s more competitive and faster-paced global market, it’s easy to appreciate why creating a collaborative enviroment is critical to an organization’s ability to adapt and innovate.
+In the face of today’s more competitive and faster-paced global market, it’s easy to appreciate why creating a collaborative environment is critical to an organization’s ability to adapt and innovate.

 Unfortunately, as most employee engagement studies have shown, the majority of employees feel their talents are being under-utilized because those in charge still work from the assumption that the answers to today’s challenges must come from the top.